 Your doctor may give you steroid eye drops to ease the swelling, redness, and pain.
 Steroid shots or pills are other options.
 In addition the doctor may ask you to take eye drops like atropine which dilate your pupil and prevent painful spasm of your eye.
 This can make your vision blurry and sensitive to light.

 Doctors can treat some types of the condition with a small capsule that slowly releases steroids inside your eye.
 This is usually a treatment for long-lasting cases.
 Many of these cases are in just one eye.
 But with this treatment, you can be more likely to get cataracts or glaucoma.
 The surgery to put the capsule in your eye won’t require a hospital stay.
-If your doctor recommends this option, ask her what you can expect.
+If your doctor recommends this option, ask them what you can expect.

 If you take oral steroids for a long time, you may have side effects, like cataracts, stomach ulcers, bone thinning (your doctor will call this osteoporosis), diabetes, and weight gain.
-Ask her how the treatment may affect you.
+Ask them how the treatment may affect you.